JWT Authentication for WP API

 This plugin provides this HTTP POST endpoint wp-json/api/v1/token, also called as WordPress login API endpoint, in which you can pass the user’s WordPress credentials and this endpoint will validate the user and return you with the appropriate response.

-The plugin also supports the authentication and authorization of WordPress users’ register REST API.
+The plugin also supports the WP REST API authentication and authorization of WordPress users’ register API.

-This plugin provides you with an authentication method called the ‘Third Party Provider’ authentication method, in which the JWT token or access token is obtained from external identities(OAuth/OIDC/JWT/JWKS providers) like Firebase, Okta, Azure, Keycloak, ADFS, AWS Cognito, Google, Facebook, Apple, etc., can be passed along with API request in the header, and the plugin validates that JWT / access token directly from these external sources/providers.
+This plugin provides you with an WP REST API Authentication method called the ‘Third Party Provider’ authentication method, in which the JWT token or access token is obtained from external identities(OAuth/OIDC/JWT/JWKS providers) like Firebase, Okta, Azure, Keycloak, ADFS, AWS Cognito, Google, Facebook, Apple, etc., can be passed along with API request in the header, and the plugin validates that JWT / access token directly from these external sources/providers.

 This plugin provides a way to bypass Woocommerce security and instead authenticate APIs using the authentication methods, hence improving the security and preventing Woocommerce credentials from getting compromised.
 The authentication token passed in the API request will validate the user and result in user-specific data only.
 For more information, please contact us at apisupport@xecurify.com